sophistecon/gds4ae_practice/README.md

 For more information on the contents of the main course and its software requirements, please visit the [course website](https://darribas.org/gds4ae/content/pages/home.html).
 You can download course materials from its corresponding [GitHub repository](https://github.com/darribas/gds4ae).

 ## Contents
+We will cover the following topics

 1. Introduction to Python Programming with JupyterLab
-    - Set-up
+    - Set-up: Installation Recap & Docker
-    - JupyterLab Interface
+    - JupyterLab Interface Tour
     - Working with Jupyter Notebooks
-    - Python Essentials
+    - Python Programming Essentials
-        - Basic Syntax
+        - Basic Syntax and Operations
-        - Data Management with pandas
+        - Data Management with `pandas`